6 Days

 Marrakech → Zagora

 Over the Atlas at Tizi n'Tichka.
-The pass doesn't announce itself—you're just suddenly above everything.
-Ait Benhaddou rises from red earth like it grew there.
+The pass doesn't announce itself — you're just suddenly above everything, the air thin and cold, the road carved into the mountainside.
+Aït Benhaddou rises from red earth on the south side like it grew there, clay walls that have watched caravans for seven centuries.
 Then Ouarzazate, then the Draa.
-For two hundred kilometers the road follows Morocco's longest river.
-Palm groves and kasbahs repeat like breathing.
+For two hundred kilometres the road follows Morocco's longest river — palm groves and kasbahs repeating like breathing, the green impossible against the rust.
+A roadside stop for dates, warm and amber, bought from a man whose hands are the same colour as the earth.
 Zagora marks where the road used to end.
 Beyond here, fifty-two days to Timbuktu.
 The sign still says so.

 Day 3